Viv Anderson: Sheffield Wednesday

 Anderson joined Sheffield Wednesday on a free transfer in January 1991, helping them to promotion from the Second Division, although he missed the League Cup final triumph over Manchester United as he had played for his old club earlier in the competition.
 Despite originally being thought of as a short-term signing, Anderson established himself in the Wednesday first team and captained the side on many occasions.
 He played an active part in the Owls team that finished third in the 1991–92 First Division and seventh in the first season of the Premier League.
 He also helped Wednesday reach the FA Cup and League Cup final in 1993, but they were on the losing side to Arsenal in both finals.

+International career

+Anderson made his debut for England in November 1978, for a friendly against Czechoslovakia.
+He became the third non-white footballer to represent the men's senior England team after Paul Reaney (who had first appeared for England in 1968) and Frank Soo (who appeared for England during wartime).
+Coach Ron Greenwood was insistent that no political issue was at stake, despite the ever-rising number of young black stars in the game, born and raised in England.
+His second cap was in a friendly against Sweden in June 1979.
+His third appearance was his first competitive international as England defeated Bulgaria 2–0 at Wembley in a qualifier for the 1980 European Championships.

+England had duly got through to the European Championship finals in Italy and Anderson was named in Greenwood's squad, playing in the final group game against Spain as a replacement for Phil Neal.
+England won 2–1 but did not progress further.
+Anderson later made his World Cup qualifying debut in a qualifier for the 1982 competition in a 4–0 win over Norway.